fi4sk0/simple-tsdb/readme.md

     db: 'myfolder/test.sqlite3'
 })
 ```
 This creates/opens and maintains a sqlite3 database (using better-sqlite3).
 All data is dumped as a BLOB into the `Data`-table.
 Every data point belongs to a `Stream`, which lives in the `Streams`-table.
 All streams refer to a `Container`, which lives in the `Containers`-table.
+And that's all that there's to it.

 After you've created the database object, go on as follows: